-BW/DR: So, it looks like you took over as the official Mad Men recap writer at Vulture in March 2012, right at the start of Season 5, after Mad Men had been off the air for nearly two years.
+BW/DR: It looks like you took over as the official Mad Men recap writer at Vulture in March 2012, right at the start of Season 5, after Mad Men had been off the air for nearly two years.
 How did that come about?
 Was it a show you were passionate about prior to 2012, or simply another assignment?

 Matt Zoller Seitz: My history with the show predates that, actually!